Jovan Belcher: Professional career

-Kansas City Chiefs

 After going undrafted, Belcher signed a free agent contract with the Chiefs in 2009.
 At 228 pounds, he was considered small for an inside linebacker, but made three starts as a rookie and played in all of the team's games.
 He had 33 tackles and two assists as Kansas City finished with a 4–12 win–loss record for last place in the AFC West division.
 Belcher became a regular starter in the 2010 season, registering 53 tackles and 31 assists.
 The Chiefs finished with a 10–6 record and reached the playoffs.
 Kansas City lost 30–7 to the Baltimore Ravens in the wild card round; Belcher had one and a half sacks and nine tackles in the game.

 Belcher continued as a starter in the 2011 NFL season, recording 61 tackles and 26 assists.
 Kansas City finished last in the AFC West with a 7–9 record, and head coach Todd Haley was replaced by defensive coordinator Romeo Crennel with three games remaining in the season.
 The Chiefs re-signed Belcher in March 2012 to a one-year contract worth around $1.9 million.
 During the 2012 season, Belcher played in all 11 games, starting 10, prior to his death.
-He had 33 tackles and five assists as the Chiefs started with a 1–10 record.
+He had 33 tackles and five assists.